fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 Whereas the items separated by a comma will all be available in the browser console for further inspection.

-Logging to the console is by no means the only way of debugging our applications.
+Logging output to the console is by no means the only way of debugging our applications.
 You can pause the execution of your application code in the Chrome developer console's <i>debugger</i>, by writing the command [debugger](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) anywhere in your code.

 The execution will pause once it arrives at a point where the _debugger_ command gets executed: